Many persons have written to me asking for advice on how

 Around

-in person.
-Ask any questions you did not ask over the telephone.
-But make
+appointment with each to discuss things in person.
+Ask any questions you did not

-it clear that you are shopping around and want to interview several
+ask over the telephone.
+But make it clear that you are shopping around

-candidates.
-Then let the psychologist take it from there.
-A competent
+and want to interview several candidates.
+Then let the psychologist take it from

-has done a good job, you might be back.
+or she has done a good job, you might be back.
 You should, of course, expect to

 pay for that session because it really is a psychotherapy session.

-to any conclusions.
+person you see.
 Someone might seem like the best psychotherapist in the

 world, but someone else further down your list of candidates might be even